The Most Effective Insect & Tick Repellents

 In terms of efficacy, The lesser the concentration, the shorter the protection window is.

 DEET is also a neurotoxin and gets absorbed into the bloodstream, while leaving a sticky feeling on skin after application.
 Additionally, DEET has a high absorption rate of 18%, leaving the skin much quicker than other insect and tick repellents.

-DEET Alternative: Natural Bug Sprays
+DEET Alternative: Natural Bug Spray

 Oil of lemon eucalyptus (also known as p-menthane-3,8-diol, or PMD) is one of the most common natural bug spray options available.
 However, oil of lemon eucalyptus offers no proven protection against ticks; it only protects against mosquitos and mosquito borne illnesses like Zika, West Nile, Dengue Fever, and Chikungunya for 6 hours before it needs to be reapplied.